ashleyduche/liver-brain-alcohol-dge-pipeline/README.md

 ## Validation

-Ran on the real dataset, results matched the original per-ROI scripts: `plaqueCortex` 0 significant genes, `plaqueHippo` 97, `periportal`/ `perivenous` 189/802 .
-Only `plaqueHippo`, `periportal`, and `perivenous` contained more than 10 signifigant DEGs and were included in downstream pathway and network analyses.
+Ran on the real dataset, results matched the original per-ROI scripts and statistically significant DEG lists: `nonplaqueCortex` 3 DEGs, `plaqueCortex` 0 significant genes, `nonplaqueHippo` 0 signifigant genes, `plaqueHippo` 97, `periportal` 189 DEGs, `perivenous` 802 DEGs .
+Only `plaqueHippo`, `periportal`, and `perivenous` contained more than 10 significant DEGs and were included in downstream pathway and network analyses.